 - Sonya Bedient, M.A., LPC

 Sonya Bedient is the Counseling Department Chair at Sylvania.
 She began as an intern with PCC and has been working in the counseling department since 1998.
 Sonya completed her Associates of Arts degree at Clark College, a B.A. in Psychology from Western Washington University and M.A. in Counseling Psychology from Lewis and Clark College.
 She has interests in personal and career counseling.
-In addition Sonya can draw from her own personal experience as a woman of mixed race, first generation community college student in assisting others at PCC.
+In addition, Sonya can draw from her own personal experience as a woman of mixed race, first generation community college student and provide assistance to those who have similar experiences.

 - Jackie Elliott, M.S., NCC, LPC